-Debi Gurdock of Home, Pa., recently boosted barn call charges by 5%.
-Shane Westman of Burlington, Wash., inaugurated a $5 farm call fee last year and recently boosted it to $10, along with increasing trimming and shoeing prices.
+Debi Gurdock of Home, Pa., boosted barn call charges by 5%.
+When University of California, Davis shoer Shane Westman was in private practice in Burlington, Wash., he inaugurated a $5 farm call fee last year and recently boosted it to $10, along with increasing trimming and shoeing prices.

-When gas went over $3 a gallon, David Goedde added a $5 fee per stop.
+When gas went over $3 a gallon in the early 2000s, David Goedde added a $5 fee per stop.
 When fuel reached $3.75 a gallon, Steve Eastman added a $10 trip charge, and the Kenwood, Calif., farrier found most clients didn’t complain.

-Christine Abramo recently added a trip fee.
-The Chickasha, Okla., farrier says it varies from $5 to $60, depending on how far she drives, the number of stops and the client’s circumstances.
+When Ohio farrier Christine Abramo added a trip fee while working in Chickasha, Okla., it varied from $5 to $60, depending on how far she drives, the number of stops and the client’s circumstances.

 “If someone chose not to schedule their horses when I’m in their area, I’m firm about making them bring their horses to…